Skip to content

 Yes, that command and .rc file actually supports all three shells!

-Installing gloat clones the gloat repository to ~/.local/share/gloat, creates a symlink at ~/.local/bin/gloat, and installs all the required dependencies automatically.
+This runs the Makefile installer, clones the gloat repository to ~/.local/share/gloat, creates a symlink at ~/.local/bin/gloat, installs all required dependencies, and then sources ~/.local/share/gloat/.rc.

 Upgrading